She’s funny, forthright and definitely not a follower – unless the cause quantifies itself as a world-saver.

 LAUGHING: First and foremost, Tracy is a comedian; filtering life’s absurdities and contributing a few of her own – from prime time variety shows, to national radio, the Edinburgh Fringe and the corporate speaking stage, the two-decades gig list fills boxes.

 LOVING: With her huge voice framed by an imposing and engaging stage presence, old-school jazz music comes as second nature.
 The free-form genre is built for her approach to life; switching, building, seizing on the hooks that come her way.
-A new album will be out in September.
+Make a date to see this band, groovers!

 LEARNING: Most impacting has been Tracy’s work on the public speaking circuit – motivating, laughing, crying and tuning-in with people when the odds seem insurmountable.
 As an entertainer her evolving juxtaposition is served by a drive to help people; showing them the way to laughter, relaxation, empowerment and recovery.